= Access Restricted

 - Through the strength of member aggregation, ICBA provides, develops, and supports exclusive value-added products and services designed to enhance the competitive position of community banks.

-More than 85 percent of ICBA members use an ICBA product or service from one or more of 30 Preferred Service Provider programs and four subsidiary service companies offered through ICBA’s wholly owned subsidiary, ICBA Services Network.
+More than 85 percent of ICBA members use an ICBA product or service from one or more of 29 Preferred Service Provider programs and four subsidiary service companies offered through ICBA’s wholly owned subsidiary, ICBA Services Network.
+While ICBA performs due diligence when reviewing potential service providers, we encourage community banks to perform their own in keeping with regulatory guidance.

 ICBA Preferred Service Provider Programs

-In the fourth quarter of 2012, ICBA announced that more than 1,200 members will share in a $3.3 million policyholder dividend as part of their participation in the property and casualty lines with the Travelers SelectOne ICBA Insurance Program.
-This is the 11th consecutive dividend that participating ICBA members have received.
+In the first quarter of 2014, ICBA announced that more than 1,200 members will share in a $2.3 million policyholder dividend as part of their participation in the property and casualty lines with the Travelers SelectOne ICBA Insurance Program.
+This is the 12th consecutive dividend that participating ICBA members have received.
 Since 1982, members have received more than $40 million in dividends.

 ICBA Services Network

-In 2012, ICBA members earned over $300 million in total gross revenue in the services of the ICBA Services Network subsidiaries.
+In 2013, ICBA members earned over $300 million in total gross revenue in the services of the ICBA Services Network subsidiaries.
 The services of the Network provide consumer and business credit and debit cards and other payment solutions through ICBA Bancard and agent consumer and small business cards through TCM Bank.
-Secondary mortgage lending options are available through ICBA Mortgage and ICBA Mortgage Solutions LLC., while community banks benefit from the asset-liability expertise of ICBA Securities.
-Community banks continue to add investment and dividend income through participating in the credit life programs of ICBA Reinsurance.
-Additionally, ICBA members have access to CRA solutions through the Senior Crimestoppers Program and regulatory consulting services with ICBA Compliance and Risk Management.
+Secondary mortgage lending options, mortgage technology products, and tax and escrow services are available through ICBA Mortgage, while community banks benefit from the institutional fixed-income expertise of ICBA Securities.
+Community banks continue to add investment and tax advantaged dividend income through their participation in the credit life programs of ICBA Reinsurance.
+Additionally, ICBA members have access to CRA solutions through the Senior Crimestoppers Program, regulatory consulting services with ICBA Compliance and Risk Management, and outsourced IT management with ICBA Strategic Technology Solutions.

 The revenue that ICBA receives from Services Network activities and ICBA Preferred Service Providers helps keep ICBA member dues the lowest of any major national banking trade association and helps fund important trade association initiatives.
 Additionally, ICBA shares these proceeds with supporting State / Regional Partners to help them meet their members’ needs.
-ICBA will continue to encourage joint efforts to develop, market and support services with State / Regional Partners, bankers’ banks and other interested parties in order to enhance member banks’ franchise value.
-All members are encouraged to examine the many benefits of the products and
+Since 1982 ICBA has shared more than $35m and will continue to encourage joint efforts to develop, market and support services with State / Regional Partners, bankers’ banks and other interested parties in order to enhance member banks’ franchise value.
+All members are encouraged to examine the many benefits of the products and services offered by ICBA and ICBA Services Network.

 Return to ICBA Policy Resolutions